-Electrify America encourages the CAISO to make MUA a priority during ESDER Phase 4.
-A mechanism to address MUA could allow full settlement of resource charging or discharging at the LMP at the NGR sub-meter only in market intervals where a dispatch instruction is received from the CAISO.
+Electrify America strongly encourages the CAISO to make removal of the 24x7 participation requirement for DERA/NGR a priority during ESDER Phase 4 given the increasing amount of energy storage being deployed in the State of California.
+A mechanism to address MUA could allow full settlement of resource charging or discharging at the LMP at the resource sub-meter only in market intervals where a dispatch instruction is received from the CAISO.
 Accordingly, 24/7 wholesale market settlement should be waived as long as no net export occurs from behind the retail meter in a given interval.
-This construct would not only preserve the ability for electric storage resources to serve behind-the-meter applications, but would also facilitate the ability for such resources to participate in CAISO markets when dispatched for all the capacity, energy, and ancillary services that the resource is technically capable of providing.
+This construct would not only preserve the ability for electric storage resources to serve behind-the-meter applications, but would also facilitate the ability for such resources to participate in CAISO markets.
+As stated in Electrify America's verbal comments during the Workshop, MUA DERA or NGR opting out of 24/7 settlement could be initially restricted from receiving reliability payments to help ensure system sufficiency until further study, while being able to participate economically for injection from behind the meter without the burden of 24/7 settlement.

-Demand Response Enhancements - Commercial
+Demand Response Enhancements - Commercial - Baselines and Technology Agnostic PDR-LSR